Academics at Lehigh

 LehighSiliconValley brings students from all disciplines to California’s Silicon Valley for an immersive week-long experience.
 Students meet with and learn from experts, entrepreneurs, inventors, venture capital investors, product design experts and others.
 This rich real-world team experience is designed to enhance students’ own entrepreneurial ventures and collaboration skills.

-hours of community service performed by the Lehigh community
+hours of community service performed by the Lehigh community each year

 A Partnership with the United Nations

 Lehigh was just the sixth university in the world to have official recognition as a Non-Governmental Organization (NGO) by the United Nations, alongside organizations including the International Federation of the Red Cross and the Humane Society of the United States.
 This NGO status means our students have the opportunity to attend UN conferences and private briefings, intern with UN NGO offices worldwide, serve as youth delegates, and host ambassadors and UN delegates on campus.
 Each year more than 1,500 Lehigh faculty, staff and students attend UN conferences, high-level briefings and private meetings with ambassadors and other UN officials in New York City and on campus.
 Learn more about Lehigh's partnership with the UN >